sandeshShahapur/ADeveloperHasNoName/content/glossary.md

 Client-Side
 : **Things that happen on the {{< glossary term="client" displayTerm="client" >}}**, e.g., rendering of the {{< glossary term="user-interface" displayTerm="user-interface" >}}, handling user interactions and events, sending {{< glossary term="request" displayTerm="requests" >}} to the {{< glossary term="server" >}}, computing, etc.

+Compile
+: Computers cannot understand or execute {{< glossary term="source-code" >}}.
+Compilation is the process of **translating the complete source code into {{< glossary term="machine-code" >}}** before the program is executed, opposed to {{< glossary term="interpret" displayTerm="interpreting" >}}.
+A {{< glossary term="compile" displayTerm="compiler" >}} is required only once, and the compiled code can be executed multiple times.
+Compiled languages are 'faster' because the whole code is already translated.

+Compiler
+: A **program** that {{< glossary term="compile" displayTerm="compiles" >}}.
+It also checks for errors in the code, and optimizes the code for better performance.
+The output of the compilation process is an executable file that can then be run by the computer.

 CSS
 : {{< glossary term="Cascading" >}} {{< glossary term="Style-Sheet-Language" displayTerm="Style Sheets" >}} is used for **describing and styling the presentation** of a document written in HTML.
 CSS describes how elements should be rendered on screen, on paper, in speech, or on other media.
 E.g., changing the color, font, size, spacing, positioning, and layout of elements on a web page.